zamiang/vislet/apps/311/templates/text.md

 like errors.
 For example, 'street light condition' complaints have been merged into 'traffic signal condition' complaints.

+There are still other issues with the data.
+About 90% of calls to 311 for 'heat' were recorded at exactly midnight.
+I don't know if that is just the universal time to complain about your heat, but it has forced me to exclude the heat information from the stacked graphs.

+## Using streetlights to tell when it is lunch time

+For some reason, people don't report streetlights at 1pm.
+Probably because they are at lunch!

+Interestingly, Queens seems to have an earlier lunch time than Brooklyn.
+There are almost no streetlight complaints in upper manhattan and the Bronx but many in lower manhattan.

 ## The three chinatowns